wnoguchi/blog-link-clipper/README.md

 ## About

-Awesome Copy Extension(Google Chrome) that copies TITLE/URL combination with various formats in current tab.
+Awesome Copy Extension(Google Chrome) that copies TITLE/URL combination to clipboard with various formats in current tab.
 It useful to share Twitter, Facebook or writing Your blog, and more.

 ## Supported formats